shanep/shanep.github.io/parts/syllabus-boiler.md

 have been released as it would give that student an unfair advantage.
 Extensions will be granted on a case by case basis for situations that were outside of the students control.
 Some exams or quizzes may require you to go to the testing center.
-It is the students responsibility to schedule their own appointment in a timely fashion.
+It is the student's responsibility to schedule their own appointment in a timely fashion.

 ## Class Interaction Policy